Written by Dr. Nash Popovic

-All four methods described in chapter five (phenomenological, inductive-deductive, transpersonal and reasoning) can contribute to this subject, but each of them is understandably somewhat limited, so combining them is essential in this case:
+All four methods described in the first part (phenomenological, inductive-deductive, transpersonal and reasoning) can contribute to this topic:

-Research on Near Death Experiences (NDE).
-This source, however, can account only for the first stages of life after death and relies on untrained subjects (although some aspects of their reports can be verified).
+- Research on Near Death Experiences (NDE) can also make an invaluable contribution, but it too has some limitations: it can account only for the first stages of life after death and relies on untrained subjects (although some aspects of their reports can be verified).

-Transpersonal insights are essential, but they can be easily misinterpreted (e.g. they may relate to something else, rather than life after death).
+- Transpersonal experiences can provide some valuable insights in this area, but they can be easily misinterpreted (i.e. they may relate to something else rather than life after death).

-Reasoning is limited in its generating role, although some deductive inferences can be drawn to make an account complete.
-This method can also exclude elements that are inconsistent, incongruent with the available facts, and superfluous.
+- Reasoning is limited in its generating role, but it can help putting things together and exclude elements that are inconsistent, incongruent with the available facts, and superfluous.

 Each of these methods is clearly insufficient on its own, so what follows is an attempt to combine them to various degrees.